 These days, the words “coffee” and “fuel” are half-jokingly synonymous.
-More than 9m tonnes of the bean are produced annually around the world and, once we brew it, an awful lot of waste is created.
-The vast majority ends up in landfill.
+More than 9 million tons of the bean are produced annually around the world and, once we brew it, an awful lot of waste is left behind.
+The bulk of coffee grounds ends up in landfills.

 In a study in Nanotechnology, they report using coffee waste to produce a carbon material full of small pores which increase the surface area, known as “activated” carbon.
 This new material is capable of absorbing and storing methane and hydrogen, both of which can be used as fuels.

-While the ability to store these fuels from such a cheap material is a great step towards making this technology more viable, it also provides an environmental advantage: methane is a harmful greenhouse gas.
+While the ability to store these fuels with such a cheap material is a great step towards making this technology more viable; it also provides an environmental advantage as methane is a harmful greenhouse gas.